Michael Morgan, conductor and passionate advocate for classical music, dies at 63

 During his time at Oberlin, Mr. Morgan worked with conductors Seiji Ozawa and Leonard Bernstein at the Tanglewood Music Festival in Massachusetts.
 In late 1979, he accepted the position of apprentice conductor at the Buffalo Philharmonic.

-The next year, he won the Hans Swarowsky conducting competition, which brought him international attention.
+The next year, he won the Hans Swarowsky Conducting Competition, which brought him international attention.
 In 1982, he became the assistant conductor of the St. Louis Symphony Orchestra under the direction of Leonard Slatkin and, in 1986, he took the same position with the Chicago Symphony Orchestra under Sir Georg Solti.

 But Mr. Morgan showed little interest in the big career.
 “In Oakland,” he said in 1990, “we are trying something new: a orchestra that is being run from the education department outward.
 We are developing the orchestra as an educational resource that gives concerts.”